• Skip to primary navigation

 Alternatively, you can make your own homemade granita.
 Just freeze it for at least 2 hours.

-So, to make a granita, it takes 2 hours to freeze.
-Take the mixture out of the freezer every 30 minutes and stir around the ice crystals until it eventually forms into a delicious Rhubarb Rose Granita!
+So, to make a granita, take the mixture out of the freezer every 30 minutes and stir around the ice crystals until it eventually forms into a delicious Rhubarb Granita!

 What to Serve with Rhubarb Sorbet